Sdim: A Qudit Stabilizer Simulator: Background on qudit stabilizers

 \subsection{Classical simulation of qudit stabilizer circuits}

-Although Clifford operations on Pauli-stabilized states are not enough to describe universal QC, they are expressive enough to describe and simulate the broad class of states that can be protected by (stabilizer) codes.
+Clifford operations, while not universal for QC, are expressive enough to describe and simulate the broad class of states that can be protected by (stabilizer) codes.

-\paragraph{Stabilizers of a quantum state} Simply put, a \textit{stabilizer} $G$ of $\ket{\psi}$ is a Pauli gate $G$ such that $G \ket{\psi} = \ket{\psi}$.
+\paragraph{Stabilizers of a quantum state} A \textit{stabilizer} $G$ of $\ket{\psi}$ is a Pauli gate $G$ such that $G \ket{\psi} = \ket{\psi}$.
 The set of these gates forms a \textit{unique} group $S := S(\ket{\psi})$ under multiplication, called a \textit{stabilizer group}.
-Returning to example from Equation \ref{stat-state-ex}, we may readily verify that the following operators stabilize $\ket{\phi}$ and are thus elements of $\mathcal{S}(\ket{\phi})$:

-\paragraph{Stabilizer states} An \textit{$n$-fold stabilizer state} $\ket{\psi}$ is the result of a Clifford circuit applied to $\ket{0}^{\otimes n}$ (also called a \textit{stabilizer circuit}).
+Returning to example from Equation \ref{stat-state-ex}, we may readily verify that the following operators stabilize $\ket{\phi}$ and are thus elements of $\mathcal{S}(\ket{\phi})$: \paragraph{Stabilizer states} An \textit{$n$-fold stabilizer state} $\ket{\psi}$ is the result of a Clifford circuit applied to $\ket{0}^{\otimes n}$ (also called a \textit{stabilizer circuit}).
 Clearly, our favorite example $\ket{\phi}$ is a stabilizer state. \textbf{A basic but important fact} about $\ket{\psi}$ is that \textit{any} length $n$ list of its non-identity, independent stabilizers $g_1, g_2, \dots, g_n \in S$ \textit{generates} $S$.
 For $\ket{\phi}$, every single one of the stabilizers in equation \ref{stab-state-stabs} can be written as products of $X_0^2 X_1^2$ and $Z_0^2 Z_1$.
 Furthermore, $X_0^2 X_1^2$ cannot be written as a power of $Z_0^2 Z_1$ and vice versa, so they are independent.
 In this way, these two operators generate $\mathcal{S}(\ket{\phi})$.

-Another example is $\ket{0}^{\otimes n}$, which is stabilized by operators $Z_1, Z_2, \dots, Z_n$.
+Another example is $\ket{0}^{\otimes n}$, which is stabilized by operators $Z_0, Z_1, \dots, Z_{n - 1}$.
 These are $n$ distinct stabilizers, so their products describe other stabilizers of $\ket{0}^{\otimes n}$ such as $Z_1 Z_2$.
 Naturally, this means that the stabilizer generators are a succinct representation of $\ket{\psi}$~\cite{gottesman1998heisenbergrepresentationquantumcomputers}.

 \paragraph{Stabilizer state evolution}